 - SED SE 534 Classroom Management (2 cr)

 - SED DS 502 Adolescent Development (2 cr)

 - SED SE 510 Special Education: Curriculum and Instruction (2 cr)

-Students participate in a 300-hour student-teaching experience supervised by a trained classroom teacher and Boston University faculty, and accompanied by a reflective seminar.
+Students participate in a 75-hour pre-practicum and 300-hour student-teaching experience supervised by a trained classroom teacher and Boston University faculty, and accompanied by a reflective seminar.
 Students select a practicum experience from the options below:

 - SED EN 507 Student Teaching Practicum: English, 5–8 (8 cr)